iamyusufali/job-board-frontend/README.md

 ## Setup to run application

-Make sure yout node version 14+.
+Make sure you have node version 14 or higher - recommended version is 16.13.1

 #### Configure environment variables